UTexas

 2. The free and unimpeded flow of pedestrian and vehicular traffic on the campus; or

-3. Any public assemblies, distribution of literature, guest speakers, or use of signs, tables, exhibits, or amplified sound by the University of another person or organization acting under the rules in this Chapter.
+3. Any public assemblies, distribution of literature, guest speakers, or use of signs, tables, exhibits, or approved amplified sound by the University or another person or organization acting under the rules in this Chapter.

 2. Scope